OSTOLEX-Technologies/.github/profile/README.md

 Our magnum opus right now is the Castledice.
 It's a turn-based board strategy game, early alfa soon.

-Another thing we started working on is building a gaming ecosystem on near.social.
+Another thing we started working on is building a gaming ecosystem on the Blockchain Operating System.

 We are working both on various different games, such as [Laser Chess](https://near.social/#/let45fc.near/widget/LaserChess3D), and a [Gamedev Framework](https://near.org/ostolex.near/widget/Gamedev).